 Our Board of Directors has a Chairman of the Board of Directors, Dr. Wilson, who has authority to, among other things, call and preside over meetings of the Board of Directors, set meeting agendas, and determine materials to be distributed to the Board of Directors.
 Accordingly, the Chairman has substantial ability to shape the work of the Board of Directors.
 In addition, we have a separate chair for each committee of the Board of Directors.
 The chairs of each committee are expected to report at least annually to the Board of Directors on the activities of their committee in fulfilling their responsibilities as detailed in their respective charters or specify any shortcomings should that be the case.
 We have chosen to combine the Chief Executive Officer and Chairman of the Board of Directors positions.
-We believe that this Board of Directors leadership structure is the most appropriate for us.
-Because we are a small company, it is more efficient to have the leadership of the Board of Directors in the same hands as the Chief Executive Officer.
-The challenges faced by us at this stage are most efficiently dealt with by one person who is familiar with both the operational aspects as well as the strategic aspects of our business.
+We believe that combining the positions of Chief Executive Officer and Chairman of the Board of Directors facilitates coordinated leadership, which supports good decision-making and strengthens our ability to develop and implement strategy.
+We believe that combining the positions of Chief Executive Officer and Chairman of the Board of Directors provides a single, clear chain of command to execute our strategic initiatives and business plans.
+In addition, we believe that a combined Chief Executive Officer/Chairman of the Board of Directors is better positioned to act as a bridge between management and the Board of Directors, facilitating the regular flow of information.
+We also believe that it is advantageous to have a Chairman of the Board of Directors with an extensive history with and knowledge of the Company (as is the case with the Company's Chief Executive Officer) as compared to a relatively less informed independent Chairman of the Board of Directors.
+We believe that this Board of Directors leadership structure is the most efficient and appropriate for us.
+The challenges faced by us at this stage are most efficiently dealt with by one person who is familiar with both the operational aspects as well as the